gr-grey/quartz/content/02-daily-rambling/Pure Vessel.md

 ![vessels](https://steamuserimages-a.akamaihd.net/ugc/1768198327105912021/C7B7D1D6FBADD04C472A23549824095CE18728D4/?imw=637&imh=358&ima=fit&impolicy=Letterbox&imcolor=%23000000&letterbox=true)

-To seal the source of all infections, the Radiance, it has to be the purest, perfect vessel, with no emotions, no wills, no thoughts, purely hollow, the infinite void, Because it seems that anything that can think or dream, the radiance will enter their dream and invade their thought, eventually infect their mind.
+To seal the source of all infections, the Radiance, it has to be the purest, perfect vessel, with no emotions, no wills, no thoughts, purely hollow, the infinite void.
+Because it seems that anything that can think or dream, the radiance will enter their dream and invade their thought, eventually infect their mind.

 It was born in The Abyss, where all the vessels were born.